alekswebnet/vue-quilly/README.md

 ## Nuxt

 You must build your editor, based on `VueQuilly` component first.
-Then put it inside `ClientOnly` component:
+Then put it inside `ClientOnly` component if you plan to use SSR:

 ```html
 <ClientOnly>